underscoreio/underscoreio/src/html/_events/2015-06-11-advanced-scala-shapeless.md

 #   We will allocate places randomly until we reach capacity and
 #   contact all applicants on/before Tuesday 19th May.
 banner: |
-  <strong>Sorry!</strong> Registration for this workshop is now closed.
+  <strong>Sorry!</strong> Registration for this workshop has now closed.
 ---

 ### What